TritonDataCenter/sdc-cloudapi/README.md

       },

 And the same thing for IMGAPI.
-For now, we are still using global Dataset API, instead of a private instance of the new IMGAPI.
+We are using local IMGAPI instance.

       "ca": {
           "url": "CA_URL"